THE FOLLOWING INFORMATION AND ADVICE IS PROVIDED TO HELP RIDERS, AND PARTICULARLY FIRST TIMERS, PREPARE FOR THE EVENT.

 FREE TRAINING PROGRAM

-Tackling the GOGG is no easy undertaking for any cyclist (especially the 97km big ring), so we are excited to provide a free training program prepared by UCI Level 2 Coach – Adam Kelsall from Hero Dirt Cycle Coaching for your benefit.
+Tackling the GOGG is no easy undertaking for any cyclist (especially the 97km big ring), so we are excited to provide a free training program prepared by Adam Kelsall from Hero Dirt Cycle Coaching – a UCI Level 2 Coach and Coach of Commonwealth Games Silver Medalist Zoe Cuthbert!

 This incredibly comprehensive training plan is stacked with info and advise to ensure you’re the best rider you can be on race day and is a great resource for any rider.